Choosing a Travel Trailer Tow Vehicle

 As noted above, a vehicle’s maximum towing capacity in effect relates to the load it can pull at the end of a cable.
 It also relates to its ability to restart on a steep hill.

 It has long been strongly recommended that a laden trailer’s weight be below the maximum towing capacity of the tow vehicle.
-Both RV Books and the user-oriented Caravan Council of Australia, recommend the laden caravan ideally be no more than 80% of the tow vehicle’s laden weight.
-Most caravans, in Australia, however, are far heavier than the laden tow vehicle.
+Both RV Books and the user-oriented Caravan Council of Australia, recommend the laden travel trailer ideally be no more than 80% of the tow vehicle’s laden weight.
+Most travel trailers, in Australia, however, are far heavier than the laden tow vehicle.
 While that continues, jack-knifing related accidents will likewise continue.

 There are, however, often misunderstood, or not realised issues that will considerably reduce towing risks.